juancastillo0/vegranu/content/auxiliary_ingredients/milks_yogurts.md

-# Milk nut/seed/grain beberage
+# Milk nut/seed/grain beverage

 ## Tips

 - Oats/Rice, 3 cups
 - Water, 4-6 cups
+- Toasted nut/seed butter 2 tbsp
 - Nuts and seed (1 cup)
-  - Peanut
-  - Hazelnut
-  - Almond
+  - Peanut/Cashews/Hazelnut/Almond
-  - Sunflower
+  - Sunflower/Pumpkin
-  - Cashews
+  - Chia/Flax
-- Sweetener (1/2 cup)
+- Sweetener
   - Banana (1 cup, can be baked or seared)
-  - Dates
-  - Plums
-  - Raisins
+  - Dates/Plums/Raisins (1/2 cup)
 - Flavouring and Spices
   - Cocoa
   - Cinnamon
   - Ginger
   - Pumpkin Spice
-  - Vanilla/Cocunut/Cinnamon extract
+  - Vanilla/Coconut/Cinnamon extract

 - Examples
- - Cocoa/Banana/Hazelnut/Peanut/Cashews
+ - Choco-Banana: Cocoa/Banana/Hazelnut/Peanut
- - Almond/Pumpkin Spice
+ - Pumpkin: Pumpkin/Almond/Pumpkin Spice
- - Plum/Raisins/Ginger/Sunflower
+ - Gut Health: Plums/Raisins/Ginger/Chia

 ## Tips

-- Sunflower seed are a cost effective way to introduce some fat and variery in texture and nutrition.
+- Sunflower seed are a cost effective way to introduce some fat and variety in texture and nutrition
+- Chia and Flax are great for a thicker texture and  they contain a high omega-3 and fiber content
-- You can find some beautifull glass bottles ofr fridge storage.
+- You can find some beautiful glass bottles for fridge storage
-- You can use a multi-functional pot which then can be used for making yogurt
+- A multi-functional pot which then can be used for making yogurt

 ## Storage